Socket 495

-Socket 495, sometimes referred to as µPGA2 is a CPU socket for the Intel Pentium III and Celeron mobile processors.
-This socket was also used in Microsoft's Xbox Console, but in a BGA (ball grid array) format for the Xbox CPU.
-This socket replaced Socket 615 (µPGA1), which was used in Pentium II and early Celeron mobile processors.
+Socket 495, also known as μPGA2, is a CPU socket used for the Intel Pentium III and Celeron mobile processors.
+This socket was also used in Microsoft's Xbox console for the Xbox CPU, albeit in a BGA (ball grid array) format.
+It replaces Socket 615 (μPGA1), which was used in Pentium II and early Celeron mobile processors.

 Technical specifications

 This socket is a 495 pin CPU socket designed to house any processor in the Socket 495 package.
 The socket has a 1.27mm pitch and is designed to support a heatsink.